mitsuhikohara/dcmtk-tools/README.md

    - receive N-ACTION Request and send back N-ACTION Response
-   - send N-EVENT-REPORT Request in the same association with N-ACTION Response
+   - send N-EVENT-REPORT Request in the same association with N-ACTION Response if association is closed within 5 sec, otherwise send N-EVENT-REPORT Request in new association.
-   - send N-EVENT-REPORT Request in the different associationth from N-ACTION Response (with -nwa option)

 Requirement:
     dcmtk-3.6.1 is required to built